crate/tsperf/tsperf/write/README.md

 + INGEST_SIZE: 720 (an hour has 3600 seconds divided by 5 seconds)
 + INGEST_DELTA: 5

-And finally we want to use our just created schema:
+And finally we want to signal using the appropriate schema:
-+ SCHEMA: "/example_model.json"
++ SCHEMA: "tsperf.schema.factory.simple:machine.json"

 The resulting yml file could look like this: